 - When the celebrity voice actors were replaced in the transition from the Madagascar films to The Penguins of Madagascar, celebrity voice actor Sacha Baron Cohen (the voice of King Julien) was replaced by Danny Jacobs.
 Jacobs previously played an impersonation of Cohen's Borat character in Epic Movie.

-- Alyssa Milano was cast as Poison Ivy in Young Justice - Milano starred in Poison Ivy II: The Seduction.
+- Alyssa Milano was cast as Poison Ivy in Young Justice.
+She starred in Poison Ivy II: Lily early in her career.

 - The Avengers: Earth's Mightiest Heroes has Bucky share a voice actor with the Kid Sidekick, Robin, from Teen Titans.
 Of course, TT Robin is a leader and no one's sidekick anymore.